Manifold Diffusion Geometry: Curvature, Tangent Spaces, and Dimension: Computing the dimension, tangent space, and curvature

 \end{corollary} \begin{proof} Since $\hat{\Gamma}(\hat{f},\hat{h}) = \frac{1}{2}(\hat{f}\hat{\Delta}\hat{h} + \hat{h} \hat{\Delta}\hat{f} - \hat{\Delta}(\hat{f}\hat{h}))$, the result follows by applying Theorem \ref{berry convergence result} to the three terms $\hat{\Delta}\hat{f}$, $\hat{\Delta}\hat{h}$, and $\hat{\Delta}(\hat{f}\hat{h})$.
 The error is of the given order because $f,h$ are bounded and $\| \nabla(fh) \| \leq \|f\|_\infty \|\nabla h\| + \|h\|_\infty \|\nabla f\|$. \end{proof}

 \begin{remark} Diffusion maps methods, especially in the variable bandwidth case, can result in estimators of the form

-where $q$ is the density and $b$ as a constant possibly depending on the (usually unknown) dimension.
-In our case this additional first-order term will not matter, because the carré du champ measures the failure of the Leibniz rule and so any first order terms will, by definition, cancel out. \end{remark}
+where $q$ is the density and $b$ is a constant possibly depending on the (usually unknown) dimension.
+In our case, this additional first-order term will not matter, because the carré du champ measures the failure of the Leibniz rule and so any first-order terms will, by definition, cancel out. \end{remark}

+\begin{remark} While we have followed the standard diffusion maps approach to heat-kernel construction, this computation is possible with arbitrary or abstract graph Laplacians. \end{remark}